FormidableLabs/image-palette/README.md

-Implement adaptive UIs based from any image in right in your React application.
-Every palette is generated based on the most dominant and vibrant colors and guaranteed to meet the [WCAG contrast standard](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) for accessible color pairings.
+Implement adaptive UIs dynamically from any image in right in your React application.
+Every palette is parsed from the most dominant and vibrant colors in the source image, and guaranteed to meet the [WCAG contrast standard](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) for accessible color pairings.

 ### Install